2miles/activity-archive/README.md

 python src/export_streams_json.py --limit 95 --sleep 0.2
 ```

-For the inital export of all past workouts run the following command repeatedly, no less then 15 minutes apart,
+For the initial export of all past workout streams run the following command repeatedly, no less than 15 minutes apart,
 until you have exported all of your missing streams.

 ## Syncing Periodically